 4)He might not pass this year.

-Might is specifically used for very polite and formal requests and permissions—
+use of Might for very polite and formal requests and permissions—

 3)Might I drive your car?

 We can use would as a present modal for requests and some special constructions.
-Basically would is mainly used for past habits and future in the past and past imagination but we use it specifically in the present for above mentioned purposes.
+Basically would is mainly used for past habits and future in the past and past imagination but we use it specifically in the present for the above-mentioned purposes.

 2)Would you please pass it on?

-3)Would you pass this message to my family?
+3)Would you pass this message on to my family?